bain-cs111/bain-cs111.github.io/pages/checking_errors.md

 ---
 layout: two-column
-title: Using Practice Tests to Study
+title: Using Practice Tests
-permalink: /resources/zoom/
+permalink: /resources/practice-tests/
 ---

+# Using Practice Tests

 Practice tests are often seen as a panacea for midterms and finals studying.
 While they're useful to practice _test taking skills_, they aren't representative of "studying" the underlying material.